Skip to main content

 - Subnet: tutorial_{VPC_ID}_sn_6 (10.0.96.0/20)

-- Security Group: private-vm-sg
+- Security group: private-vm-sg

 Step 6.
-Set up Bastion host
+Configure bastion host

-chmod 400 ${PRIVATE_KEY}.pem # Grant read permission
+chmod 400 ${PRIVATE_KEY}.pem # grant read permission

 ssh -i ${PRIVATE_KEY}.pem ubuntu@${BASTION_PUBLIC_IP}

-sudo curl -o /tmp/init-bastion.sh https://raw.githubusercontent.com/kakaoenterprise/kc-handson-config/vm-3tier/init-bastion.sh
+1bash title="Configure Bastion host" sudo curl -o /tmp/init-bastion.sh https://raw.githubusercontent.com/kakaoenterprise/kc-handson-config/vm-3tier/init-bastion.sh bash /tmp/init-bastion.sh

 • HTTP://${BASTION_PUBLIC_IP}:81/login